Interaction and collision of skyrmions in chiral antiferromagnets: Collisions of skyrmions

 We will set up our system assuming that the two skyrmions are moving toward each other with an initial velocity and they are in a homogeneous background (that is, any voltage that was initially applied in order to obtain acceleration has been switched off).
 We initialize the numerical simulations using the Ansatz

-where $\nagn_\vel$ is the traveling solution in Eq.~\eqref{eq:travelingWave} and $a$ is a constant.
-Ansatz \eqref{eq:InitialNeelVector} represents two skyrmions at positions $(\pm a,0)$ at $\tau=0$, each one has a speed $\vel$ and they are on a collision course.
-We typically choose $a=10.5$ in the simulations.
+where $\nagn_\vel$ is the traveling solution in Eq.~\eqref{eq:travelingWave} and $X_0$ is the initial distance between the skyrmions.
+Ansatz \eqref{eq:InitialNeelVector} represents two skyrmions at positions $(\pm X_0/2,0)$ at $\tau=0$, each one has a speed $\vel$ and they are on a collision course.
+We typically choose $X_0=21$ in the simulations.
 The auxiliary fields are given by Eq.~\eqref{eq:mkl}.
 Specifically, the magnetization is

 The corresponding spin configuration is reconstructed by inverting Eqs.~\eqref{eq:mnkl}, and the simulation is performed on the spin lattice.
 For the time evolution, we use Eqs.~\eqref{eq:Heisenberg}.
-Our typical numerical mesh is $1400\times700$.
-Since, $\epsilon=0.03$, the lattice extends in space in $-21 < x < 21,\; -10.5 < y < 10.5$.
+Our typical numerical mesh is $2100\times700$.
+Since, $\epsilon=0.03$, the lattice extends in space in $-31.5 < x < 31.5,\; -10.5 < y < 10.5$.
 Simulations performed on a larger lattice did not show any change in the results.

 Figure~\ref{fig:Skyrm_scat_v02} shows snapshots of the N\'eel vector configuration for a head-on collision of skyrmions with initial velocities $v = 0.2$ \cite{animation}.
 Only the central part of the numerical mesh is shown in the snapshots.
 The skyrmions are initially at positions $(\pm10.5,0)$.
 The first snapshot shows the skyrmions when they are far enough from each other and they are not yet interacting.
-The second snapshot shows that, after approaching each other, the size of both skyrmions has been reduced, due to the interaction.
-Their velocity is reduced, too.
+The second snapshot shows that, after approaching each other, the size of both skyrmions has been reduced due to the interaction.
+Their velocity is also reduced.
 The third snapshot shows the skyrmions at the minimum distance when their velocity is almost zero, while their size has further been reduced.
-After this moment, the skyrmions bounce back, their speed increases and their size is growing, too.
+After this moment, the skyrmions bounce back, their speed increases and their size grows again.
 The last snapshot shows the skyrmions when they are at a large distance from each other and they have been restored to almost their original profile, size, and speed.